yu-fz/fzy.github.io/index.md

 :wave: Hi, this is Fangzhou.
 I am particularly interested in optimization and learning for control of highly dynamic robots, and cooking.
 Currently, I am an Applied Scientist at the Boston Dynamics AI Institute.

 I graduated from Oregon State University with a M.S in Robotics, where I worked on RL and trajectory optimization for Cassie and Digit.
 Prior to that, I was a pastry cook in NYC at [Pecking House](https://www.peckinghouse.com/).
-I did my undergrad in Mechanical Engineering at Stony Brook University.
+Even before that, I did my undergrad in Mechanical Engineering at Stony Brook University.